 Average Student Loan Debt per Person by State

 You already know that Wyoming has the lowest student loan debt by state while California has the highest.
 Now, let’s analyze the average amount of student loan debt per borrower in each state.

 Before diving deeper into each jurisdiction, however, it’s vital to understand America’s averages first.
-The average student loan debt in the country was $35,359 in 2019, while the total debt grew by $2,858 every second.
+The average student loan debt in the country was $36,406 in 2021.
 This amount also varies depending on the type of college and degree.
-The average student loan debt for doctors, for instance, is about $200,000.
+The average student loan debt for doctors, for instance, hovers around $200,000.

 When it comes to student loan debt by race, white Americans paid off their balances the fastest.
 About 34% of adults aged 18-29 carry college debt.
 Stats on the average student loan debt by age indicate that this is the age group that most struggles with college loan balances.

 These are some of the most surprising facts about the average student loan debt in America.
 Now, let’s learn the averages about every state.